openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``github-releases``
 ===================

-For recipes that fetch release tarballs from github, the ``github-releases`` class sets up a standard way for checking available upstream versions (to support ``devtool upgrade`` and the Automated Upgrade Helper (AUH)).
+For recipes that fetch release tarballs from github, the :ref:`github-releases <ref-classes-github-releases>` class sets up a standard way for checking available upstream versions (to support ``devtool upgrade`` and the Automated Upgrade Helper (AUH)).

-To use it, add ``github-releases`` to the inherit line in the recipe, and if the default value of :term:`GITHUB_BASE_URI` is not suitable, then set your own value in the recipe.
+To use it, add ":ref:`github-releases <ref-classes-github-releases>`" to the inherit line in the recipe, and if the default value of :term:`GITHUB_BASE_URI` is not suitable, then set your own value in the recipe.
 You should then use ``${GITHUB_BASE_URI}`` in the value you set for :term:`SRC_URI` within the recipe.